Personal Small Business Corporate & Institutional About Us

 They shared stories from past employers and PNC, noting the company promotes an environment where employees are valued for their strengths and are comfortable being themselves.
 Many are proud that PNC is a corporate sponsor of the Human Rights Campaign (HRC) and the National LGBT Chamber of Commerce (NGLCC), and that the company signed on as a business for equality on the Equality Act that passed the House of Representatives in May 2019.
-Recognized by the HRC as a 2019 Best Place to Work for LGBTQ Equality, the company offers PNC Proud, an employee resource group that allows LGBTQ employees and allies to network, to learn from one another and to impact LGBTQ stakeholders across PNC’s footprint.
+Recognized by the HRC as a 2019 Best Place to Work for LGBTQ+ Equality, the company also offers PNC Proud, an employee business resource group that allows LGBTQ+ employees and allies to network, to learn from one another and to impact LGBTQ+ stakeholders across PNC’s footprint.

 Brundage: As a transgender woman, every moment of every day is a coming out moment for me.
 It’s me, full-force, every day, all day.
 It’s quite a task, but it’s important for me to be comfortable, because so many people don’t think they can be their true, authentic self.